 Poodles are some of the curly haired dog breeds considered hypoallergenic because they do not shed – at least not in the way most dogs do.
 Their loose hair tends to fall back into the curly hair of the Poodle so that you don’t see a great deal of loose hair on furniture or your dog’s bedding.
 However, the Poodle does require some unique regular grooming both at home and at the groomer.

-You’ll want to brush your Poodle’s hair at least two or three times a week, but some owners prefer a daily brushing.
+When it comes to grooming a poodle, you’ll want to brush your Poodle’s hair at least two or three times a week, but some owners prefer a daily brushing.
 Either is fine depending upon your preference and availability of time.
 You’ll want to use a slicker brush, a brush that is equipped with stiff, short wire bristles, and brush down to your Poodle’s skin.
 Even so, be careful not to brush so that you cut or scratch your dog’s skin.

 Experts say a Poodle may be bathed every four to eight weeks; however, keep in mind that Poodles do have a tendency to explore and find unsavory things in which they might roll and require extra baths.
 This is perfectly fine and shouldn’t impact your bathing schedule.